SCALE MODELING GUIDE

 The decal situation for the diesel-era SN is fairly good, thanks largely to excellent offerings by Microscale.
 Set 87-26 includes lettering for one SN F-3.
 Set 87-211 has enough lettering to do several switchers from the "Pumpkin II" or orange-and-silver eras, including 44-tonners.
 Set 87-212 will letter several single-sheathed cabooses.
 Fans of Perlman green can use set 87-187 to letter the surviving switchers or the GP-7s of the 1970s.
 Finally, set 87-274 can be used for the post-1980 green and orange scheme.

 Champion Decal Company once offered the arched lettering used on SN's 40-foot wooden boxcars as set HN-144.
 Unfortunately, it has been discontinued for several years and Champion is now out of business.
-Sunshine Models will sell similar decals from their kits as separate parts as long as the supply lasts.
+(July 2004) Sunshine Models will sell similar decals from their kits as separate parts as long as the supply lasts.
+Sunshine is now Resin Car Works which appears to no longer have SN decals.

 MODELS IN O-SCALE